tsnowak/ssh-tools/README.md

 ./ssh-manager.sh -h     # returns the help message
 ```

-The script will prompot you with information needed to create the
+The script will prompt you with information needed to create the
 `~/.ssh/config` entry.